 4. After that time, take the dough out and divide it in two.
 Roll out the first half on a dusted surface, should be about 5mm thick.
 Cut out the cookies.
 You can use stars or hearts, whichever you like or have available.

-5. You can pierce the edges of half of the cookies with a wooden stick, they will look really cute after baking.
+5. You can pierce the edges of half of the cookies with a wooden toothpick, they will look really cute after baking.
 You will use them as the top layer of your cookies later.

 6. Preheat the oven to 180 degrees.
 Bake the gingerbread cookies on the trays lined with baking parchment.
 Baking time: 10-13 minutes.
 If you keep them in the oven for too long, they will become way to hard and crunchy.